The Shining: A piece of Steadicam history

-Could you imagine the movie “The Shining” with a stationary locked off camera.
+Could you imagine the movie “The Shining” with a stationary locked-off camera?
 Having the big wheel simply pass you by, with a pan shot or possibly a jump cut?
 How about being in the hedge maze of the Overlook Hotel and not experiencing the amazing smooth as silk gliding shots.
-Well without Garrett Brown’s 1974 invention of the study cam you might just have had to.
-In fact to this fewer’s memory, this movie simply might not have had any of the same impact as what we all experienced in the theaters.
+Well without Garrett Brown’s 1974 invention of the Steadicam you might just have had to.
+In fact, to this viewer’s memory, this movie simply might not have had any of the same impacts as what we all experienced in the theatres.

 If it were any other director, Brown might not have had the ability to roll through so many repetitive takes.
 It did not take Brown past even the first day to accept how much work he was in for.
 32 takes on day one alone proved to Brown that he was now deeply immersed into what he affectionately called, “The Steadicam Olympics.”

 The audience was given the opportunity to truly feel that they were in the hallways of the Overlook Hotel, and have a personal experience running the hedge maze.
 The sense of space delivered to the audience with the use of the study cam gave a never before felt an emotional tie between the characters and the space they were occupying.
 Without the Steadicam, it is very probable that the Overlook Hotel would feel small and claustrophobic.

 Brown has said, “Stanley brought you into spaces in a really interesting way, His storytelling shots walked you in, and moved you into places that were memorably beautiful, beautifully lit, or strikingly presented in some way.
 But there are no ordinary spaces in his films.”